Analogical proportions: Sets and Numbers

-The following example shows that the converse of \prettyref{thm:models_SY_numbers} fails in general.
+The following counter-example shows that the converse of \prettyref{thm:models_SY_numbers} fails in general.

-\begin{example} Consider the analogical equation in $(\mathbb Z,+,\mathbb Z)$ given by \prettyref{thm:atct} implies the solution $z=2$ characteristically justified by $z\to 2z$.
-This solution is plausible as we can transform $0$ into itself by computing $0=2\cdot 0$---analogously, computing $2\cdot 1$ yields the solution $z=2$.
+\begin{example} Consider the analogical equation in $(\mathbb Z,+,\mathbb Z)$ given by The justification $z\to z+z$, injective in $(\mathbb Z,+,\mathbb Z)$, implies the solution $x=2$ as a consequence of \prettyref{thm:FPT}.
 This solution cannot be obtained from \prettyref{def:models_SY_numbers} by the following argument.
 Suppose, towards a contradiction, that $0,1,2$ can be decomposed according to \prettyref{def:models_SY_numbers} into From the first two identities we deduce $a_2=d_2$, which further implies $1=d_1+a_2=d_1+d_2=2$---a contradiction. \end{example}

-\prettyref{thm:models_SY_numbers} together with \prettyref{exa:001z} shows that our notion of numerical proportion yields strictly more plausible solutions than \citeS{Stroppa06} notion.
+\prettyref{thm:models_SY_numbers} together with \prettyref{exa:0_0_1_z} shows that our notion of arithmetical proportion yields strictly more justifiable solutions than the notion of Stroppa and Yvon \cite{Stroppa06}.